h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Contour_Plot_Examples.md

 - **Hyperbolas**: Indicate functions with products ($xy$) or differences of squares ($x^2 - y^2$)
 - **L-Shapes**: Indicate functions with $\max$ or $\min$ operations
 - **Bowties**: Indicate functions with differences of absolute values ($|x| - |y|$)
+- **Ellipses**: Indicate quadratic functions, often from multivariate Gaussians with the orientation revealing correlation

 ### Critical Points
 - **Concentric circles**: Indicate a local minimum or maximum